-- The academic and technical training is the core component of the professional qualification during the PhD, which can take different forms depending on the area of research.
+- The subject-specific training forms the core component of the PhD, which can take different forms depending on the area of research.
 The acquisition of additional interdisciplinary competencies is recommended in all research domains.
-The Helmholtz Centers offer PhD candidates a diverse range of training opportunities, e.g. by their graduate programs, such as Helmholtz Research Schools and Helmholtz Graduate Schools, and by the programs of their partner universities.
-Supervisors actively support the participation in these training courses.
-PhD candidates should draw up a training plan together with their supervisors to establish a meaningful link, in terms of time and content, between the training courses and the research project (see above).
-Participation in training courses must be documented and compiled after completion of the PhD, e.g. in the form of a certificate.
-Such certificates will enhance PhD graduates' career prospects and ensure international comparability of the degrees obtained. - It is the responsibility of the Helmholtz Centers and supervisors to assist PhD candidates in developing their career prospects.
-Doctoral candidates should acquire experience in a variety of work contexts, e.g. by internships or cooperation with external partners.
-They can request career advice and, where necessary, participate in mentoring
+The Helmholtz Centers offer PhD candidates a diverse range of training opportunities, e.g. though their own graduate programs, such as Helmholtz Research and Graduate Schools, and through the programs of their partner universities.
+Supervisors actively support participation in these programs.
+Together with their supervisor PhD candidates should create a training plan that establishes a meaningful link, in terms of time and content, between training measures and the research project (see above).
+Participation in training measures should be documented, and upon completion of the PhD, these should be certified, e.g. in the form of a certificate.
+Such certificates will enhance PhD graduates' career prospects and enables international comparability of the degree obtained. - It is the responsibility of the Helmholtz Centers and supervisors to assist PhD candidates in developing their career prospects.
+Where possible, PhD candidates should be given insight into a variety of work contexts, e.g. though internships or collaborations with external partners.
+They may seek career advice at any time and, if appropriate, participate in mentoring programs from the Centers.
+To ensure responsible talent management, PhD candidates are supported in planning their career after the completion of the PhD.

-- programs from the Centers.
-To ensure responsible talent management, PhD candidates are supported in planning their career after the completion of the PhD. - Mobility periods are encouraged if they are appropriate in the setting of the specific research project.
-Mobility can take place and can be supported at different levels: international (e.g. by research stays abroad or binational doctorates); intersectoral (e.g. by internships in industry); interdisciplinary (e.g. by collaboration with scientists from other fields); and virtual (e.g. by cooperation and networks).
+Mobility periods are encouraged if they are appropriate in the setting of the specific research project.
+Mobility can take place and can be supported at different levels: international (e.g. research stays abroad or joint doctoral degrees); intersectoral (e.g. internships in industry); interdisciplinary (e.g. collaboration with scientists from other fields); and virtual (e.g. within collaborations and networks).